Skip to content

 password: MTIzNDU= #base64 encoded '12345'

-Fill in the missing values.
-To get the base64 encoded value of a phrase you can use the command echo "password" | base64
+Fill in the missing values similarly to the ConfigMap.
+To get the base64 encoded value of a phrase you can use the command echo "<your-passwordphrase>" | base64.
+In our example use the password 12345, change this and then we'll use it in the database deployment to mount the MYSQL_ROOT_PASSWORD value.

-Persistent volumes¶
+Persistent volumes

 In Kubernetes, containers can access multiple storage sources.
 We've seen read-only options like ephemeral volumes and ConfigMaps, which only last as long as the Pod does.
 To handle storage that lasts beyond a Pod's lifetime, Kubernetes offers two important resources: PersistentVolume and PersistentVolumeClaim.